azukauteh/alx-higher_level_programming/0x06-python-classes/README.md

 - **Encapsulation:** Encapsulation is the bundling of data and methods within a class.
 It hides the internal implementation details and provides controlled access to the object's attributes and methods.

-## Repository Structure
+## Directory Structure

-The repository is organized as follows:
+The directory is organized as follows:

 ```
 /